marcosschroh/dataclasses-avroschema/examples/README.md

 ### dataclasses-avroschema and redis streams with walrus

 In the file [redis-examples/redis_stream_example.py](https://github.com/marcosschroh/dataclasses-avroschema/blob/master/examples/redis-examples/redis_stream_example.py) you will find a the simplest use case of `redis streams` using the driver `walrus`.
 We create a consumer group and messages are read one by one.
+Run it with `make redis-stream-example`

+### dataclasses-avroschema and RedisGears

+In the file [redis-examples/redis_gears_example.py](https://github.com/marcosschroh/dataclasses-avroschema/blob/master/examples/redis-examples/redis_stream_example.py) you will find an example of using `streaming` with `RedisGears`.
+As use case we produce records with random values and the consumer filters them by the `age` property.
+Run it with `make redis-gears-example`.